wp-plugins/appointmind/readme.txt

 = 2.0.0 =

 * Added support for short code.
 The placeholder for the calendar is now [appointmind_calendar].
+The old placeholder will continue to work, though.

 = 1.0.0 =